scalable-analyses/pbtc/lab/code_gen/README.rst

    3. Verify the kernel generation in cases where lda>M, ldb>K or ldc>M.

    4. Benchmark the performance of your generated kernels and report the measured performance for 1≤M≤64, 1≤N≤64, K∈[1,16,32,64,128], lda=M, ldb=K and ldc=M. Use a CSV format for output.
 Follow the structure of the example file `data/perf.csv <data/perf.csv>`_.
+Report the arithmetic mean performance of all settings in GFLOPS.

 Batch-Reduce GEMM
 -----------------